Occupational therapy, physical therapy, and speech therapy/speech-language pathology are often collectively referred to as “rehabilitation therapy.”

 According to the Bureau of Labor Statistics (BLS), all three rehab therapy professions have an excellent employment outlook.

-Employment of occupational therapists is projected to grow 24 percent from 2016 to 2026, which is much faster than the average for all occupations.
+Employment of occupational therapists is projected to grow 14% from 2024 to 2034, which is much faster than the average for all occupations.
 Occupational therapy will continue to be an important part of treatment for people with various illnesses and disabilities, such as Alzheimer’s disease, cerebral palsy, autism, or the loss of a limb.

-Employment of physical therapists is projected to grow 28 percent from 2016 to 2026, which is also much faster than the average for all occupations.
-Demand for physical therapy will come from the aging baby boomers, who are not only staying active later in life, but are also more susceptible to age-related health conditions that may require physical therapy.
-In addition, physical therapists will be needed to treat people with mobility issues stemming from chronic conditions, such as diabetes or obesity.
+Employment of physical therapists is projected to grow 11% from 2024 to 2034, which is also much faster than the average for all occupations.
+A lot of the demand for physical therapy will come from aging baby boomers, who are not only staying active later in life, but are also more susceptible to age-related health conditions that may require physical therapy.
+Additionally, physical therapists will be needed to treat people with mobility issues stemming from chronic conditions, such as diabetes or obesity.

 The history of OT, PT, and SLP